Soccer-Palace say Eze went to QPR match without their knowledge | Sports-Games

 Soccer-Palace say Eze went to QPR match without their knowledge

+Since the new Premier League season began, 207 players and staff have tested positive for the novel coronavirus in 21 rounds of testing.
+The English Football League (EFL), which governs the three divisions below the Premier League, said there were 112 positive cases in their latest round of testing.

+British media reported that new EFL Chief Executive Trevor Birch had written to clubs stressing the importance of safety protocols, saying teams must take action against those who breach the rules.
+"We all understand the scrutiny the game remains under and we will come under extreme governmental pressure if we continue to flout the rules and guidance in place," he was quoted as saying in the letter.

-The government has allowed elite sport to continue despite the country being placed into strict lockdown amid a surge in COVID-19 cases.
-More than 81,960 people have died in the UK due to the virus.
+The government has allowed elite sport to continue despite the country being placed into lockdown amid a surge in COVID-19 cases.
+More than 80,000 people have died in the UK due to the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)